kpechenenko/download-tg/readme.md

 # download-tg

-A utility for downloading restricted videos from private Telegram channels.
+A utility for downloading restricted videos and audios from private Telegram channels.

 ## Installation